DamianeKapanadze/python/README.md

-# python
+# Number Guessing
-All my projects in python since 2020 February
+guesses the number in some tries after comunicating to the player